3 Power BI Project Dashboards for SharePoint

 In this article, you’ll learn more about the BrightWork Power BI Pack for project reporting.
 The pack connects to and reports on BrightWork project sites, surfacing key information such as project status and risks in interactive dashboards.

-This article focuses on the Power BI consumer, an end-user who receives and interacts with dashboards and reports.
+This article focuses on the Power BI consumer, an end-user who receives and interacts with Power BI project dashboards and reports.

 BrightWork Power BI Pack

 The BrightWork Power BI pack for SharePoint On-Premises is a pre-built report with six dashboards.

 The pack connects to the three BrightWork project data sources – Project Cache, Work Cache, and Project Status Report Cache – for complete insight into projects and portfolios.